bmeares/Meerschaum/docs/mkdocs/reference/plugins/index.md

     Plugins are just Python modules, so the sky is the limit as to what's possible.
 The main idea behind plugins is to connect to any arbitrary data source: read more about the [types of plugins](/reference/plugins/types-of-plugins/) to get into the specifics.

-!!! faq "How do I use plugins?"

-    Check out [this page](/reference/plugins/using-plugins/) for information on installing, hosting, and executing your plugins.

 !!! faq "Ok, I think I understand.
 How do I make my own plugins?"

     Here is the [complete guide to writing your own plugins](/reference/plugins/writing-plugins/), but the TL;DR is this: